Important: These $1000 Dollar Gaming PC Builds do include the new GTX 1070 If that’s what you’re looking for!

 Only main complaint with this motherboard is that there are only two USB 3.0s and two USB 2.0s which can be inconvenient at times if you were looking for only 3.0s.

-For this build, I’ve gotten DDR4 Hyper X Fury 8GB (4GB’s x 2 ).
+For this build, I’ve gotten DDR4 Hyper X Fury 8GB (1 X 8GB ).
 8GB’s of RAM should be more than enough for a few more years, but in the future, it might be a good idea to just upgrade to 16GB’s.
 However, 16GB’s is not the must that many people paint the picture of it being.
 Unless you are a severe multi-tasker who just refuses to close anything then you will be fine.

 The one cool thing about this RAM is that it automatically overclocks to the highest frequency possible which means more efficient memory for gaming and other applications.